Quick Start#

 -o $BUILD_DIR/add_one_cpu.so

-This step produces a shared library add_one_cpu.so and add_one_cuda.so that can be used across languages and frameworks.
+These steps produce shared libraries add_one_cpu.so and add_one_cuda.so that can be used across languages and frameworks.

 Hint

-For a single-file C++/CUDA project, a convenient method tvm_ffi.cpp.load_inline() is provided to minimize boilerplate code in compilation, linking, and loading.
+For a single-file C++/CUDA project, tvm_ffi.cpp.load_inline() minimizes boilerplate for compilation, linking, and loading.

 find_package(Python COMPONENTS Interpreter REQUIRED)